nicholas-stancio-saka/shop_it/README.md

 - Implement Lazy Load
 - Mungkin category bisa dibuat swipe pake PageView atau yng mirip.
 Depends on the requirement maunya gimana
 - Image placeholder kalau fail
+- Implement Stream.
+Stop previous action when a new action is called (Change Category)

 ### Product Search
 - There is no search API. so fetch all products and manually search